Live dealers: how it works

 Trust through licenses and live contact

-Stable compound required
+Stable connection required

 Conclusion